 The proposed SH 21/US 190 West Madison County Widening Project would increase capacity from a two-lane undivided roadway to a four-lane divided roadway.
-The project area extends from 0.8 miles east of the Navasota River for approximately 20 miles to North Wilson Street in Madisonville.
-The project would be constructed in segments.
+The project area extends from 0.8 miles east of the Navasota River for approximately 20 miles to Martin Luther King Boulevard in Madisonville.

-This project is part of an overall SH 21 / US 190 corridor study from SH 6 in Bryan to Madisonville.
+This project is part of an overall SH 21/US 190 corridor study from SH 6 in Bryan to Madisonville.
 To date, corridor improvements have been completed from SH 6 in Bryan to just east of the Navasota River.
-An interim passing lane project is being developed and will be constructed through Madison County.
+An interim passing lane project was constructed through Madison County from west of North Zulch to west of Madisonville through Madison County.

 The proposed widening project would require additional right of way and displacements.